David Stubbs has worked on everything from music videos to high profile docudramas.

 Stubbs followed Belief with big screen musical Daffodils.
 Based on Rochelle Bright's acclaimed stage musical, it features classic pop songs by everyone from Dave Dobbyn to Chris Knox.
 Released in March 2019, Daffodils starred Kiwis Rose McIver, George Mason (Home and Away) and singer Kimbra.
 NZ Herald critic Francesca Rudkin found the bittersweet love story "a delightful romp through the decades".
 Stuff's James Croot praised the film for reimagining classic Kiwi songs, and making them "feel organically part of the story".

 The following year Stubbs directed TVNZ miniseries Black Hands.
 The high profile five-part drama retells the story of the Bain family, before they were murdered in their Dunedin home.
 The only survivor was son David, who was convicted of the five murders, but later acquitted.
-Black Hands was nominated for 10 NZ Television Awards, including Best Drama Series, Drama Script and for Stubbs' work as director.
+Black Hands was nominated for 10 NZ Television Awards, including Best Drama Series, Drama Script— and for Stubbs' work as director.

-As a producer, Stubbs has worked on based on a true story TV movie Catching the Black Widow, and the second and third seasons of Anglo-Kiwi series Mystic.
+As a producer, Stubbs has worked on based on a true story TV movie Catching the Black Widow, and both the second and third seasons of Anglo-Kiwi series Mystic.

-Profile updated on 3 March 2022
+Profile updated on 31 July 2024

 Sources include